Flooring

 Carpets and rugs

 Carpet is another option for your floor.
 It is usually bought slightly larger than the floor dimensions and adjusted with carpet knife on the spot to make sure it fits precisely and it really provides wall-to-wall floor covering.
 The fixation of carpet can be also helped with glue or nails.
 The advantages are quite clear; carpet is easy to install, provides good thermal insulation, sound absorption and improves the comfort of interior space with its softness and warmness.
-Although it is more difficult to clean and maintain and does not have that long durability.
+Although carpet is more difficult to clean and maintain and less durable than wooden floors, placing indoor doormats at the entrance can help by removing most of the dirt and water from footwear.
 Carpet that does not cover the entire floor but only part of it is usually referred to as rug and has primarily aesthetic function.

 Flooring materials